iamnotfelix/urlcollection/README.md

 ### Running

 Using the PHP built in server, run the command "php -S localhost:8080" outside the project folder (the folder where the "urlcollection" folder is).
 The main page is located at "http://localhost:8080/urlcollection/main.php".
-The project needs a database which can be created using the provided SQL scripts.
+The project needs a MySql database which can be created using the provided SQL scripts.